MUST BE VIEWED PRIOR TO JUNE 23

 Occasionally a UP BTG faculty member may request that you address specific issues in your journals.

 Final Report Guidelines:

 Please review and reflect on your internship experience in a 4-6 page paper.
-Please reference any of your journal entries that you think are particularly important.
+Feel free to reference any of your journal entries that you think are particularly important.

-b) impacted you personally as you have gone through the experiences of BTG;
+b) your own personal growth as you have gone through the experiences of BTG

-c) impacted the way you see your work in the future.
+c) the way you see your work in the future.